 The results of a recent UK survey by PensionBee regarding pension saving revealed some surprises which turn the conventional trope that young people are reckless with their money on its head.

 I’d hazard a guess that many young people will be much more on the ball about switching pensions if they can get a better return elsewhere.
 And they will be right to do so.
-Loyalty to old pension providers can cost you dearly so it is worth taking a look at what you have invested where, and considering your options.
+Loyalty to old pension providers can cost you dearly, so it is worth taking a look at what you have invested where, and considering your options.

-The average person will have six jobs during their working life – a figure expected to rise for millennials and Gen Z. Often moving jobs means a new pension pot so that leaves the average person juggling a number of different pensions, with all the providers chosen by the employer.
+The average person will have six jobs during their working life – a figure expected to rise for millennials and Gen Z. Often, moving jobs means a new pension pot, so that leaves the average person juggling a number of different pensions, with all the providers chosen by the employer.
 That means they haven’t necessarily been selected with the employee’s best interests in mind.

-Of course, it doesn’t make financial sense to move a pension if your employer is paying into it but once you have moved on to a new job you are not obliged to keep your money with the pension provider chosen by your ex-employer.
+Of course, it doesn’t make financial sense to move a pension if your employer is paying into it, but once you have moved on to a new job, you are not obliged to keep your money with the pension provider chosen by your ex-employer.
 Indeed, you may find that your former workplace pension’s modus operandi is outdated and doesn’t fit your lifestyle.
-If communication is limited to one statement through snail mail per year, it won’t be easy to know whether you are on track to meet your retirement goals.
+If communication is limited to one statement through snail mail per year, it won’t be easy to know whether you are on track to meet your retirement planning goals.